 After surgery, the surgeon will probably lubricate your eyes with ointment and may apply a bandage.
 Your eyelids may feel tight and sore as the anesthesia wears off, but you can control any discomfort with the pain medication prescribed by your surgeon.
 If you feel any severe pain, call your surgeon immediately.

-Your surgeon will instruct you to keep your head elevated for several days, and to use cold compresses to reduce swelling and bruising.
-(Bruising varies from person to person: it reaches its peak during the first week, and generally lasts anywhere from two weeks to a month.)
+Your surgeon will instruct you to keep your head elevated for several days and to use cold compresses to reduce swelling and bruising.
+(Bruising varies from person to person: it reaches its peak during the first week and generally lasts anywhere from 2 weeks to a month.)
 You’ll be shown how to clean your eyes, which may be gummy for a week or so.
-Many doctors recommend eyedrops, since your eyelids may feel dry at first and your eyes may burn or itch.
-For the first few weeks you may also experience excessive tearing, sensitivity to light, and temporary changes in your eyesight, such as blurring or double vision.
+Many doctors recommend eyedrops since your eyelids may feel dry at first and your eyes may burn or itch.
+For the first few weeks, you may also experience excessive tearing, sensitivity to light, and temporary changes in your eyesight, such as blurring or double vision.